lawesworks/vision-model-workbench/README.md

 ####  License
 This repository contains code and notebooks only.
-Dataset licensing and usage rights are governed by the respective data platforms (Roboflow / Hugging Face) and projects from which data is sourced.
+Dataset licensing and usage rights are governed by the respective data platforms (Roboflow / Hugging Face, etc) and the dataset creators from which data is sourced.